 Q. How is the disability determination made?

-A. SSA’s regulations provides a procedure known as the "sequential evaluation process" for disability evaluation.
-For adults, this is a five step process that requires sequential review of
+A. SSA’s regulations provide a procedure known as the "sequential evaluation process" for disability evaluation.
+For adults, this is a five-step process that requires sequential review of:

 - the severity of his or her impairment(s),

 - a determination of whether his or her impairment(s) meets or medically equals a listing (see Part III of this guide),

 - the claimant's ability to perform his or her past relevant work, and

 - his or her ability to do other work based on age, education, and work experience.